DrCarlArrington/YearUpProgrammingBootcampDec2021/Week 2 - 12-20-2021/Practice Assignment 2 - Book Sellers.md

-Serendipity Booksellers has a book club that awards points to its customers based on thenumber of books purchased each month.
+Serendipity Booksellers has a book club that awards points to its customers based on the number of books purchased each month.

 The points are awarded as follows:
 * If a customer purchases 0 books, he or she earns 0 points.
 * If a customer purchases 1 book, he or she earns 5 points.